Final Fantasy Crystal Chronicles (video game): Release

 The game was officially announced at the Jump Festa event in Japan in December 2002.
 A Western release was announced in April the following year.
 The game was among those shown by Square Enix at the 2003 Electronic Entertainment Expo, alongside a number of other titles including Final Fantasy XI and X-2, and other titles including Unlimited SaGa and Drakengard.
 Crystal Chronicles was released in Japan on August 8, 2003, after being delayed twice.
 The game came packaged with a GameCube-GBA link cable for use in multiplayer.
 In North America, the game was released on February 9, 2004, in Europe on March 12, and Australia on March 19.
-The game was published worldwide by Nintendo.
+Square Enix published the game in Japan, while Nintendo handled all other territories including North America and Europe.

 Remastered Edition

 A remastered version, titled Final Fantasy Crystal Chronicles: Remastered Edition, was released in 2020.
 The remaster includes enhanced graphics, new and arranged music, thirteen new dungeons, voice acting, and cross-platform online multiplayer.
 The game was released for Nintendo Switch, PlayStation 4, Android, and iOS mobile platforms.
 The port's online engine environment, dubbed STRIX Engine, was licensed from Fantasy Earth Zero developer SoftGear.
 Originally scheduled for a release in January 2020, it was delayed past the original planned release so the development team could further polish the game.
 The game was released online worldwide on August 27.
 A physical cartridge for Nintendo Switch was released only in Japan.
 A free downloadable Lite Version, acting as a demo covering three dungeons, was released alongside the retail version.
 Players of the Lite Version can join multiplayer sessions with retail version owners, allowing them to experience all thirteen dungeons.
 The Lite Version was developed late in full production, when the majority of the remaster was in place.

 Producer and director Ryoma Araki talked with senior staff about remastering older games after finishing work on another project.
 Araki had joined Square Enix originally after seeing Crystal Chronicles, and so when the chance came he expressed his wish to revive the game for a modern generation.
 While they had the option to remake it, Araki wanted to keep the game faithful to the memories of earlier players, both evoking nostalgia and assuring them that Crystal Chronicles was returning unchanged.
 Itahana returned, creating new lead character designs, but due to positive fan memories the original player designs were kept intact.
 Itahana worked on the new designs with Rubi Asami, who had previously worked on Mobius Final Fantasy.